pifroggi/vs_colorfix/README.md

-# Color Fix functions for VapourSynth
+# Color Fix for VapourSynth

 For example for fixing color shift from AI upscaling/restoration models, or transfering color grading from an old release to a remaster.
 Also known as Color Transfer or Color Matching.
 See this collection of [Comparisons](https://slow.pics/c/abXjnKn3).